Are drivers who work with Uber employees or independent contractors: Explained

 Uber and other ride-sharing companies argued that the provisions of the AB 5 Bill would be bad for both the customers and the drivers themselves.
 The fares for the rides would have to be increased by 25% to 111%, depending on the area, and the company would have to fire around 80% of the drivers.

-Proposition 22 passed with almost 59% of the votes, and as a result, the Uber drivers are treated as independent contractors.
+Proposition 22 passed with almost 59% of the votes, and as a result, the drivers who work with Uber are treated as independent contractors.

 What’s the employment status of other rideshare drivers such as Lyft drivers?

-The employment status of Lyft drivers in the United States is the same as that of Uber drivers – they are independent contractors.
+The employment status of Lyft drivers in the United States is the same as that of drivers who work with Uber – they are independent contractors.
 For a brief time it seemed like the situation of Lyft drivers in California would change, but a passage of Proposition 22 means that they will retain their status for now.

 What is the employment status of delivery drivers?